 Grout Techniques

 The day your stone veneer wall is finished, it can look modern and clean or rustic and old based on the grout technique you choose.
 Picking your grout technique according to the design style you're trying to achieve is an important step in the process.
-Again, tighter fitting stones like our CoastalReef will eliminate grout, while stones, such as Fieldledge, look amazing with an over-grout technique.
+Again, tighter-fitting stones like our CoastalReef will eliminate grout, while stones, such as Fieldledge, look amazing with an over-grout technique.

 Once you've selected your grout color and your grout technique, you need to install your stones correctly to accomplish your desired look.
-When installing your stone, be sure to to consider the size of the grout joint between the stones.
+When installing your stone, be sure to consider the size of the grout joint between the stones.
 As a standard, the width of your finger is about the right grout joint size for a brick or other rectangular stone shapes.
 With an irregular stone shape, like Cypress Ridge shown above, the grout joint will vary based on how tightly the stones fit together during installation.

 Over-grouting is accomplished by spreading the grout over the outer fine edges of the stones.
 This blends the stone and grout together softening the overall look of the wall while increasing the role the grout plays in the final color and appearance of the wall.
 A standard grout technique strikes back the grout from the face of the stone and exposes the stone edges adding more definition, depth, and shadow play to your stone walls.